cybergarage/puzzledb-go/README.md

 # Get Started

 PuzzleDB releases the official Docker image on Docker Hub.
-See the following [Quick Start](doc/quick_start.md) to learn about how to get started with the docker image.
+See the following [Quick Start](doc/quick_start.md) guide to learn about how to get started with the Docker image.

 -   [Quick Start](doc/quick_start.md)